Wreaths of LUV

 Peace Pact 2018

-Host in 2018, the Peace Pact project was a motivational signage campaign meant to inspire “radical hospitality” in the Bronzeville community.
+Hosted in 2018, the Peace Pact project was a motivational signage campaign meant to inspire “radical hospitality” in the Bronzeville community.